vjkolaventy/cis_hardening/README.md

 </p>

 ### USING THE SCRIPT
 **$\textcolor{red}{WARNING:}$** *This is script is meant to be run on a fresh install.
 Some options in script can potentially lock you out and make you system unusable.
 Be sure backup it up before running this script.
-You the script at your own risk!*
+Use the script at your own risk!*
 <p>To use the script just download it and run with sudo priviliges.</p>

 ```